Fertility treatments for men can help make the dream of parenthood come true

 Just as with female treatment, there are many male fertility treatment options available.
 Our Austin fertility doctors offer highly effective fertility treatments that range from basic options, to more advanced fertility intervention.

 - Intrauterine insemination (IUI) for male infertility involves injecting washed and prepared sperm into the female partner’s uterus using a catheter (a thin tube).
-This treatment concentrates the viable sperm and then it gives the sperm a head start, getting them closer to the egg around the time of ovulation.
+This treatment concentrates the viable sperm.
+Then, it gives the sperm a head start, getting them closer to the egg around the time of ovulation.

-- In vitro fertilization (IVF) for male infertility includes several steps.
+- In vitro fertilization (IVF) for male infertility is one of the fertility treatments for men that includes several steps.
 After the female partner undergoes ovarian stimulation and eggs are retrieved from her ovaries, our IVF lab will combine the eggs and sperm in a petri dish.
 After fertilization, the team will monitor the growth of the embryos.
 One of our doctors will then transfer a single embryo into the female partner’s uterus.

 - Intracytoplasmic sperm injection (ICSI) with IVF for male infertility helps promote fertilization in the lab.
 During this procedure, which was designed for men with very low sperm counts, an embryologist isolates a single healthy appearing sperm and then injects one sperm into each egg.
-This is an excellent treatment option, and it has enabled thousands of men with sperm counts far too low for a successful natural conception to conceive healthy babies.
+This is an excellent treatment option.
+It has enabled thousands of men with sperm counts far too low for a successful natural conception to conceive healthy babies.

 - Donor sperm can help if a man has a sperm count that is too low to achieve pregnancy.
 Some men also select this option to avoid passing on a genetic disorder to their children.

-Find hope with fertility treatments for men at TFC
+Find hope with fertility care for men at TFC

-At TFC, we offer the entire range of male fertility treatment, which can often help even the most severe cases.
+At TFC, we offer the entire range of fertility treatments for men, which can often help even the most severe cases.
 Our Austin fertility doctors will work very closely with your urologist to ensure that you are receiving the best possible treatment for your condition.

 Contact us to learn more about how treatment can help you overcome male infertility and grow your family.